-The Institute is first and foremost an academic community.
+The University is first and foremost an academic community.
 Students and faculty together engage in the discovery, analysis, application, development, and transmission of knowledge as it pertains to the psychological sciences.
 In order for this honorable pursuit to progress successfully, a firm commitment to academic integrity is required from all members of the intellectual community.

 Students shall acknowledge in appropriate fashion the contributions of others to their work where such acknowledgment is due.
 The submission of work for academic credit indicates that the work is the student’s own and that the work has been completed in accordance with the standards of his or her course or assigned project.
-At the beginning of each course, it is the responsibility of the instructor to provide students with a statement clarifying the application of the IPS academic integrity policy to his or her course.
+At the beginning of each course, it is the responsibility of the instructor to provide students with a statement clarifying the application of the University academic integrity policy to his or her course.

-The Institute is deeply concerned about each student’s individual progress within its programs.
+The University is deeply concerned about each student’s individual progress within its programs.
 Timely instructor input, feedback, and guidance benefits the student’s decision making and facilitates academic progress.
-To ensure adequate availability and accessibility of instructors, the Institute requires faculty members offering a course to hold a minimum of two office hours per week for each course taught.
+To ensure adequate availability and accessibility of instructors, the University requires faculty members offering a course to hold a minimum of two office hours per week for each course taught.
 An instructor’s office hours will be distributed at the first class meeting and any changes to the office hours will be announced in class meetings.

 To ensure equitable and effective use of both the student and instructor’s time, students are required to make an appointment when they would like to utilize an instructor’s office hours.
 Each instructor will inform the students during the first class meeting what process he or she wishes to maintain in scheduling appointments for office hours.

 When a student has been assigned an Incomplete the student must complete all outstanding course requirements within three months following the end of the semester of registration for the course.
 Failure to complete all course requirements will result in the instructor awarding a grade based upon work completed.
 Students who receive financial aid and who carry a grade of Incomplete into a subsequent semester risk loss of financial aid for that semester.
-Carrying an Incomplete course grade reduces the student’s overall grade point average and lowers his/her credit hours attempted-to-completed ratio – either or both of which factors can create a failure to meet the financial aid requirements for Satisfactory Academic Progress.
+Carrying an Incomplete course grade reduces the student’s overall grade point average and lowers his/her credit hours attempted-to-completed ratio – either or both of which factors can create a failure to meet the financial aid requirements for Satisfactory Academic Progress

 Academic Good Standing